 The East Fork Trail is a treat at any time of year, but if you hit the trail during berry season, be sure to look around for tasty, wild serviceberries, also called mountain blueberries, which can be found along the entire corridor.

-There are camping options along the trail: a small campground at the trail’s start and more near mile 5, where the trail crosses Forest Service Road 51.
+Anglers, rafters and others have overnight options along the trail.
+In addition to the small campground at the trail’s start, there are more campsites near mile 5, where the trail crosses Forest Service Road 51.

 From Durbin, take US 250 east.
-After you pass Bartow, the highway merges with WV Route 28.
-Stay on Route 28, and about 6 miles from Bartow you will see signs for Island Campground, where the trail begins in the middle of the campgrounds, just off the road.
+After you pass Bartow, the highway merges with State Route 28.
+Stay on SR 28, and about 6 miles from Bartow you will see signs for Island Campground, where the trail begins in the middle of the campgrounds, just off the road.

 If the campsites are full and there is nowhere to park, continue going northeast on SR 28 another 5 miles to Forest Service Road 112.
 Follow this for about 2 miles until it forks with Forest Service Road 254.
 Take 254 to the end, where there is a gate marking the beginning of private property.
 The trail begins to the left of this gate; parking is available on the side of the road.